Daisuke Igarashi: Life and career

 He gained wider recognition in 2002.
-He made a name for himself with the series Little Forest, which he published in Afternoon from 2002 until 2005 and which was based on his own experiences of living an autark life.
+He made a name for himself with the series Little Forest, which he published in Monthly Afternoon from 2002 until 2005 and which was based on his own experiences of living an autark life.
 Igarashi lived for three years in the countryside of Iwate Prefecture, where he was working in rice fields, and his editors approached him about making a manga series about his life.
 The series was adapted into two live-action films in Japan 2014 and 2015 and into another live-action film in South Korea in 2018.

 In 2003 he started working for other publishers than Kodansha.
-In Shogakukan's then new manga magazine Ikki, he published the series Witches until 2004.
+In Shogakukan's then new manga magazine Monthly Ikki, he published the series Witches until 2004.
 From 2006 until 2011 he drew Children of the Sea for the same magazine.
 Both works received awards and Children of the Sea was adapted into an anime film in 2019 by Studio 4°C. Under Shogakukan's Ikki Comics imprint, he published the two-volume series Saru in 2010 as a collaboration with novelist Kōtarō Isaka, who published the novel SOS no Saru at the same time, with the novel and the manga referencing each other.

 He also drew smaller work for publishers other than Kodansha and Shogakukan.
 In 2005, French comic artist Frédéric Boilet invited him to create a short story about Iwate Prefecture and the cover illustration for the French-Japanese anthology Japan: As Viewed by 17 Creators.
 Igarashi has also published short stories in the alternative manga magazine Manga Erotics F, the lifestyle magazine Brutus and Shueisha's manga magazine Jump X.

-He returned to working for Kodansha in 2015, publishing the series Designs in Afternoon until 2019.
+He returned to working for Kodansha in 2015, publishing the series Designs in Monthly Afternoon until 2019.
 Since 2022, he works on Kamakura Bake Neko Club, which is his first work serialized in a female-oriented manga magazine, the josei manga magazine Be Love.